Jody McCrea: Beach Party films

 McCrea had a supporting role in Operation Bikini (1963) at American International Pictures starring Tab Hunter and Frankie Avalon.
 He impressed the studio enough for them to cast him in a comedic role as dumb-minded Deadhead (Bonehead) in Beach Party (1963), starring Avalon and Annette Funicello.

 When cast in the beach pictures, he realized his comedic potential.
 When first offered the role of Deadhead, for example, he was quoted at the time as saying that he "wasn't sure what the character would become".
 McCrea felt that the audience enjoyed Deadhead as they felt superior to him.

 McCrea was an avid body builder, and the only actor appearing in the American International Pictures beach movies who could surf.

 The film was a big hit, and after appearing in Law of the Lawless (1964) and The Greatest Show on Earth, McCrea reprised his performance as Deadhead in Muscle Beach Party (1964) and Bikini Beach (1964).

 He recorded a 45 rpm single in 1964 for Canjo Records to coincide with the film Bikini Beach (side A: "Chicken Surfer"/Side B: "Looney Gooney Bird").
 He also wrote a script titled Stage to Nowhere which appears not to have been made.

 McCrea played the Big Lunk in the 1964 film Pajama Party, with Tommy Kirk and Annette Funicello in the lead parts.

 McCrea had a small part in Young Fury (1965) and played Lieutenant Brannin, a cocky cavalry officer based loosely on George Armstrong Custer, in Sam Peckinpah's Major Dundee (1965), but his scene was deleted from the final cut.
 He also appeared in Wagon Train ("The Betsy Blee Smith Story"), then returned to AIP beach movies with Beach Blanket Bingo (1965).
 McCrea played Bonehead, again the same character – but it was his biggest role in the series, having a romance with a mermaid.
+Filmink spectulated it was "as if AIP were building him up" as a star.

 McCrea was back as Bonehead in How to Stuff a Wild Bikini (1965), the last Beach Party movie in which he appeared.
 He was replaced by Aaron Kincaid for Ghost in the Invisible Bikini.